manab-shrestha/microMC/README.md

 ## Nuclear data

 Nuclear data files are not included in the repository.
-The code expects ENDF/B-VII.1 HDF5 files in OpenMC format, which can be downloaded [here](https://anl.box.com/shared/static/9igk353zpy8fn9ttvtrqgzvw1vtejoz6.xz).
+The code expects ENDF/B-VII.1 HDF5 files, which can be downloaded [here](https://anl.box.com/shared/static/9igk353zpy8fn9ttvtrqgzvw1vtejoz6.xz).

 After downloading, extract the archive: